What Is Direct Mail Marketing & How It Works

 Given that direct mail is a unique marketing medium in today’s screen-dominated world, it has some characteristics you can take advantage of to fully maximize your campaign’s impact.
 For example, the tactility of direct mails means you have many format options.
 Here are a few more best practices to keep in mind when running direct mail campaigns.

 - Align your branding: While it’s OK to get creative and your design should be eye-catching, your direct mailers should still reflect your branding.
-This makes it more likely for prospects and customers to remember your brand and keep it top of mind.
+This makes it more likely for prospects and customers to remember and recognize your brand and keep it top of mind.

-- Make it interactive: Add valuable and engaging elements to your mail, whether it’s a clear CTA or QR code leading to your website or other landing pages, a simple interactive game, or even a phone number or social media link they can visit.
+- Make it engaging: Add valuable and engaging elements to your mail, whether it’s a clear CTA or QR code leading to your website or other landing pages, a simple interactive game, or even a phone number or social media link they can visit.

 - Integrate with digital marketing: Direct mail marketing is a reliable method on its own, but when coupled with digital marketing strategies, it could bring powerful results for your business.
 For example, support your direct mail campaigns with social media marketing, landing pages, pay-per-click ads, and so on.